-Cloud Code comes with end-to-end Kubernetes support, helping you create a new application from sample templates, customize and develop it, and deploy and preview your finished app.
-Cloud Code also supports you along the way with run-ready samples, out-of-the-box configuration snippets, and a tailored debugging experience.
+Cloud Code comes with end-to-end Kubernetes support, helping you create a new application from sample applications, customize and develop the application, and deploy and preview your finished app.
+Cloud Code also offers run-ready samples, out-of-the-box configuration snippets, and a tailored debugging experience.

-In this tutorial, you'll create a Kubernetes Hello World application from an existing template, test and debug the app locally, create a Google Kubernetes Engine cluster, and finally, deploy and preview your app.
+The interactive tutorial walks you through creating a Kubernetes Hello World application from a sample application, testing and debugging the app locally, creating a Google Kubernetes Engine cluster, and deploying and previewing your app.

-To begin, click the button below to open Cloud Shell and launch the tutorial.
+To begin, click the following button to open Cloud Shell and launch the tutorial:

 Kubernetes development with Cloud Code

 Beyond the tutorial, Cloud Shell has a lot to offer for Kubernetes development.
 Here's a snapshot of what Cloud Shell with integrated Cloud Code comes with:

 - Support for Go, Node.js, Python, Java, and .NET

 - Fully functional run and debug-ready starter applications